 How do I buy a manual wheelchair?

 The cost of a manual wheelchair is very dependent on the make and model.
-Features such as bespoke designed parts and more expensive materials will be the main contributor the overall cost of the chair.
+Features such as bespoke designed parts and more expensive materials will be the main contributor to the overall cost of the chair.

-Some NHS wheelchair services offer a voucher scheme to the value of a chair following an assessment and determining which type of wheelchair is needed.
+Some NHS wheelchair services offer a voucher scheme to the value of a chair following an assessment and determine which type of wheelchair is needed.
 This voucher can then be used towards the cost of buying a manual wheelchair privately.

 The Motability scheme is useful for hiring or buying a wheelchair, it’s aimed for those who receive disability living allowance or war pensioners mobility supplement.
 These benefits can be used to fund your new wheelchair.